Weedland FAQ

 What's the best smell-proof storage?

 Airtight glass jars block most odor.
-UV-protected glass is even better—keeps light out while containing smell.
+UV-protected glass is better - keeps light out while containing smell.

-For maximum discretion, look for smell-proof containers with silicone seals or carbon-lined pouches.
-Some stash boxes are designed specifically for cannabis with humidity control built in.
+For maximum discretion, look for containers with silicone seals or carbon-lined pouches.
+Double-layering helps with particularly loud strains.

 How do I store flower to keep it fresh?

 Airtight glass in a cool, dark place.
 UV light degrades THC.
-Heat releases odor and dries things out.
+Heat dries things out.
 Moisture causes mold.

 Mason jars work.
-Purpose-built cannabis storage with humidity packs is better.
-Plastic bags are temporary at best—they're porous and leach chemicals.
+Purpose-built storage with humidity packs is better.
+Plastic bags are temporary at best.

 How often should I clean my gear?

-Pipes: Weekly cleaning keeps flavor pure and airflow clear.
+Pipes: weekly keeps flavor pure and airflow clear.

 How do I clean my grinder?